 “Compulsory abstinence proved unpopular and impossible to enforce.
 In 1933 Virginians voted to ratify the Twenty-first Amendment repealing prohibition and to devise a plan for liquor control.
 Governor John Garland Pollard, a loyal prohibitionist, warned ‘Now that prohibition is doomed, the supreme question of the hour is this.
 What new weapon shall we adopt to combat this age-old evil?’

-The control boards of the monopoly states established the National Alcoholic Beverage Control Association (NABCA) in 1937.
+The control boards of the monopoly states formed the National Alcoholic Beverage Control Association (NABCA) in 1937.
 It supports monopolies controlling the wholesale and/or retail sale of any form of alcohol.
-That is, beer, wine, or distilled spirits.
+That is, beer, wine, or distilled spirits (liquor).

 - Alcoholic Beverage Control States.
-Wine Law section, Wine Institute website.
+Wine Law section, Wine Inst website.

 - NABCA website

-- Virginia Historical Society.
-On This Day: Legislative Moments in Virginia History.
-ViA Dept ABC website.
+- VA Hist Soc.
+Legislative Moments in Virginia History.
+VA ABC website.